 4. Breathe through your mouth.

-6. The spout should fit snugly against the nasal passage and water should not spill beyond the right nasal passage.
+6. The spout should fit snugly against the nasal passage so that water does not spill out.

-13. Repeat the procedure for the left nasal passage.
+12. Repeat the procedure for the left nasal passage.

-15. Repeat the same for the right nostril.
+14. Repeat the same for the right nostril.

-16. Finish with a few deep exhalations through both nostrils.
+15. Finish with a few deep exhalations through both nostrils.

-17. Important: Do not inhale or exhale too forcefully to avoid pushing water into your ears.
+Important: Do not inhale or exhale too forcefully to avoid pushing water into your ears.

-When doing Jala-Neti, concentrate on relaxing the body, especially the face, and breathing freely and calmly through the mouth.
+When doing jala-neti, concentrate on relaxing the body, especially the face, and breathing freely and calmly through the mouth.

 Answers to frequently asked questions about Jala Neti

-How long does the practice take
+How long does the practice take?

-Nose cleansing takes no more than five minutes
+Nose cleansing takes no more than five minutes.

-How often can the practice be done
+How often can the practice be done?

-When to perform Jala-Neti
+When to perform Jala-Neti?

 Jala neti should not be performed by people with or prone to ear infections